 On View: American Art Galleries, 5th Floor, The City and the Rise of the Modern Woman, 1900–1945

-From the outset, Coney Island’s amusements offered middle-class New Yorkers the freedom to spend their hard-won moments of leisure in an atmosphere of unfettered frivolity.
-Various rides offered the sexes an unusual degree of unmonitored contact that would have scandalized proper Victorians.
-In this vivid Depression-era painting of one of the wild “bowls,” in which friends and strangers alike were thrown into contact by the overpowering centrifugal force, the figure painter Reginald Marsh described the chaotic tangle of their bodies with the sensual physicality for which his work was best known.
+In this vivid Depression-era painting of one of the wild “bowl” rides at Coney Island, friends and strangers alike are thrown into contact by the overpowering centrifugal force.
+Reginald Marsh described the chaotic tangle of female bodies with the sensual physicality for which his work was best known.

 Egg tempera on pressed wood panel

 35 7/8 x 59 15/16in.
 (91.1 x 152.2cm)

 frame: 45 x 68 7/8 x 3 1/2 in.
 (114.3 x 174.9 x 8.9 cm) (show scale)

 Copyright for this work may be controlled by the artist, the artist's estate, or other rights holders.
 A more detailed analysis of its rights history may, however, place it in the public domain.